-Promoting open science is one of the factors identified in the Academy of Finland’s strategy contributing to the renewal, quality and societal impact of science.
-The Academy’s objectives concerning open science and their implementation are based on the strategy and its execution.
+Promoting open science is one of the factors identified in the Research Council of Finland’s strategy contributing to the renewal, quality and societal impact of science.
+The Research Council's objectives concerning open science and their implementation are based on the strategy and its execution.

-We require that the scientific publications on the results of Academy-funded research projects are open access, and that the research data produced by the projects are made widely available.
+We require that the scientific publications on the results of research projects funded by the Research Council are open access, and that the research data produced by the projects are made widely available.
 The degrees of data openness may justifiably vary, ranging from fully open to strictly confidential.
-In addition, the Academy requires open access to the metadata of scientific publications and research data.
+In addition, the Research Council requires open access to the metadata of scientific publications and research data.

 The principles of open science must be pursued with due attention to good scientific practice and law.

-- Read more: Academy of Finland’s policies on open science and Academy’s actions to promote open science
+- Read more: Research Council of Finland's policies on open science and Research Council's actions to promote open science

 Publication plan as part of the research plan and open access

-The Academy of Finland requires that Academy-funded projects commit to ensuring immediate open access to their peer-reviewed articles in accordance with Plan S principles and Finland’s national policy for open access to scholarly publications.
+The Research Council of Finland requires that projects funded by the Research Council commit to ensuring immediate open access to their peer-reviewed articles in accordance with Plan S principles and Finland’s national policy for open access to scholarly publications.
 Peer-reviewed scientific articles shall be published under a global licence that guarantees immediate access free of charge.

 Open access can be implemented by publishing in Open Access Journals, by self-archiving, or by publishing in a journal that has or whose publisher has committed to promoting open access following Plan S.

-The research plan (item 4.3 ‘Open science’) must include a publication plan that has been drafted considering the Academy’s open access requirement.
+The research plan (item 4.3 ‘Open science’) must include a publication plan that has been drafted considering the Research Council's open access requirement.
 This particularly applies to peer-reviewed articles, but we also recommend open access for other types of publications.

 Open access to research data